PayEx/PayEx.Checkout.Documentation/docs/gettingStarted.md

 ## 2. Initial configuration
-Choose the button you want start checkout process and disabled it, the PayEx checkout will enable it when it is properly loaded.
+Choose the button you want to start checkout process and disable it, the PayEx checkout will enable it when it is properly loaded.

     <button disabled>Pay</button>